cecortes/ventas_sass/app/docs/log.md

 ## 5 de septiembre de 2024 - 2hr

-- [ ] Continue with the Add new company page.
+- [x] Continue with the Add new company page.

+---

+## 7 de septiembre de 2024 - 1hr

+- [x] Finish the Add new company page.

 ---